SUMaC Student Working on Project

 Online Academic Enrichment

-• Daily TA and peer problem solving sessions and online guest lectures
+• Daily lecture and synchronous problem solving sessions

 • 64 participants